Candidate Incentive Distributions: How voting methods shape electoral incentives: Conclusion

 There are many possible directions for future research.
-CID can be used to evaluate multi-winner voter methods and to investigate the extent to which centripetalist incentives are compatible with proportional representation.
-Alternatively, custom voter models could be designed to reflect a particular society in which centripetal reforms are being considered.
+Party Incentive Distributions could be used to compare STV with ``above-the-line'' voting to party list systems.
+Custom voter models could be designed to reflect a particular society in which centripetal reforms are being considered.
 Another research avenue is to use a spatial voter model with clusters at fixed locations and consider the relative strengths of the incentives for a candidate at a given point in this spatial model to appeal to voters at different points; this would make it possible to distinguish between the incentives presented to moderate and to extremist candidates.

 \specialsection*{Code Availability}

 The source code is available at \href{https://github.com/ragconsumer/VMES}{https://github.com/ragconsumer/VMES}.

 \specialsection*{Acknowledgements}